 Another way is to wear an eye mask at night.
 This will prevent light from disrupting sleep and enhancing alertness.
 A dark sleeping environment is a must in times of mental health recovery and can help you sleep better at night.

 So there you have it.
 A few reasons why you should sleep with the lights off and some tips on how to get over your fear of the dark.
 So go ahead, dim the lights and get some rest!
-You even can sleep on the couch while listening naked to the sound of rain.
+You even can sleep on the couch – even better: sleeping on the flor – while listening to the sound of rain naked.

 - Best Intermittent Fasting Schedule – for Every Chronotype - November 29, 2022

 - Can You Hack Your Chronotype? – Here’s What the Science Says - November 17, 2022